-The liabilities related to these securitisations are included in note 16 Debt securities issued.
+The liabilities related to these securitisations are included in note 15 Debt securities issued.
 The following table provides an overview of both the outstanding amount and the fair value of the Loans and advances to customers and the related debt securities part of Debt securities issued.
-The assets transferred to the SPVs are classified as derecognised assets with ongoing exposure per IFRS paragraph 7.42d.
+The assets transferred to the SPVs are classified as transferred assets that are not derecognised in their entirety assets as per IFRS paragraph 7.42d.